 A Learning Process

 Therese Rando, a noted grief therapist and author, describes grieving as a learning process.
-Each minute lived with our loved one taught our brain how to operate and what to expect.
-Each new challenge, like doing the taxes, fixing things, and going into a new year, becomes a fresh occasion to learn that our loved one isn’t here and discover what that means for us.
-New challenges continue, bringing fresh pain even well into the grieving process.
+Each minute with a loved one created patterns of how to operate and what to expect.
+Each new challenge, like doing the taxes, fixing things, and going into a new year, becomes a fresh occasion to accept the absence of your loved one and find new ways to cope, even if new challenges bring fresh pain.

-Even if we’re scared and lonely and long for the past, we can still open the door a crack to this new year.
+Even if you're scared and lonely, and even if you long for the past, you can still open the door a crack to this new year.

-- We begin by getting needed rest.
-If we’re still exhausted from caregiving or from acute grieving, we need to focus on physical recovery.
-We may need to talk with our doctor about how to rebuild ourselves physically.
+- Begin by getting needed rest.
+If you're still exhausted from caregiving or from acute grieving, focus on physical recovery.
+Considering talking with your doctor about how to rebuild yourself physically.

-- We also need to give ourselves mental rest.
-We can replace negative thoughts with positive affirmations about ourselves.
-We can soothe ourselves with music, prayer, uplifting literature, tears and laughter.
+- Give yourself a mental rest.
+Replace negative thoughts with positive affirmations about yourself, and soothe yourself with music, prayer, uplifting literature, tears and laughter.

-- We can notice any desires stirring within ourselves and find small practical ways to give ourselves new pleasure.
+- Pay attention to hope and desire.
+Find small practical ways to give yourself new pleasure.

-- We can get the support we need by attending a support group, by talking with friends and family who can listen to us and share our memories.
+- Attend a support group or talk with friends and family members who can list and share memories.

-- We can seek spiritual support from a local minister, rabbi, priest, imam.
+- Seek spiritual support from a local minister, rabbi, priest, imam.

-- Most important, we’ll find courage to live into the future, into the new year, by living in the present, one day at a time, doing the best we can to care for ourselves and others today.
+- Find courage to live into the future by living in the present, one day at a time.
+Do the best you can to care for yourself and others today.